3DI70R/Unity-GifDecoder/README.md

 Encoding
 -
-This library doesn't support gif encoding, as it is more sophisticated process than encoding and currently i have no programs that require encoding.
+This library doesn't support gif encoding, as it is more sophisticated process than decoding and currently i have no programs that require encoding.
 So no encoding and no plans for implementation.

 Portability